Social Work as a Calling: Turn Your Compassion Into a Career

 There’s no better way to start on your path to a successful career in social work than with a solid financial foundation.
 Fortunately, many scholarships are available through UNCF.
 Keep an eye on the UNCF website for current scholarship opportunities and announcements.

-Search for specific scholarships and view those that are currently accepting applications here!
+You can search for specific scholarships and view those currently accepting applications here!
 Students should also check with each college, university, and professional organization to see if additional scholarships are available to study social work.

 As you explore your options, use our guide to apply for scholarships and grants.
 You can also receive guidance by submitting a major interest form if you are interested in a career in social work.
 Submit the form on our website to get started.
 Follow us on UNCF’s social media channels to receive notifications about our scholarships and member HBCUs.
 Reach out today!

-You can also show your support for students pursuing careers and furthering equity in social work by contributing to UNCF member schools.
-Education is the greatest tool we have in creating a just and equitable society where economic mobility is available to all.
+Contributing to UNCF member schools shows your support for students pursuing careers in social work to create a better and just world.
+Education is the greatest tool for creating a just and equitable society where truth reigns and economic mobility is available to all.
 Help us achieve this future by donating today!